Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} increasing demand for mobility poses great challenges to road transport.
-The connected and automated vehicles is attracting extensive attention, due to its potential to benefit traffic safety, efficiency, and economy \cite{li2015eco}.
-The widely studied, but also simplified, version of connected vehicle cooperation is the platoon control system in highways.
-Platoon control aims to ensure that a group of connected vehicles in the same lane move at a harmonized longitudinal speed, while maintaining desired inter-vehicle spaces\cite{wu2019distributed, gao2018distributed, li2017robustness}.
-As a typical scenario in urban areas, intersection is more complex and challenging for multi-vehicle coordination than that in highway.
+The connected and automated vehicles are attracting extensive attention, due to its potential to benefit traffic safety, efficiency and economy \cite{li2015eco, tang2017novel, liu2019adaptive}.
+The widely studied, but also simplified, version of connected vehicle cooperation is the platoon control system on the highway.
+Platoon control aims to ensure that a group of connected vehicles in the same lane move at a harmonized longitudinal speed while maintaining desired inter-vehicle spaces\cite{wu2019distributed, gao2018distributed, li2017robustness, guo2020distributed}.
+As a typical scenario in urban areas, the intersection is more complex and challenging for multi-vehicle coordination than that on the highway.
 At the intersection, vehicles enter from different intersection entrances, cross their specific trajectories at the intersection zone, and leave the intersection at different exits.
-The complex conflict relationship between vehicles results in complicated vehicle decisions to avoid collisions at the intersection.
-Hence, it needs complicated design to guarantee traffic safety while improving traffic efficiency.
-To resolve multi-vehicle coordination at intersections, several studies focus on traffic signals design scheme.
-Goodall et al. (2013) developed a decentralized fully adaptive traffic control algorithm to optimize traffic signal timing \cite{goodall2013traffic}.
-Feng et al. (2015) presented a real-time adaptive signal phase allocation algorithm using connected vehicle data, which optimizes the phase sequence and duration by solving a two-level optimization problem \cite{feng2015real}.
-These traffic signal based coordination methods for intersection control can ensure traffic safety, but they may result in inefficiency for intersection management.
-Hence, researchers have started to focus on signal-free methods for intersection coordination.
+The complex conflict relationship between vehicles results in complicated vehicle decisions to avoid collisions at the intersection, which needs complicated design to guarantee traffic safety while improving traffic efficiency.
+Traffic signal control is commonly considered as the most effective method to resolve multi-vehicle coordination at intersections, and various strategies for urban traffic management have been developed.
+Goodall et al. developed a decentralized fully adaptive traffic control algorithm to optimize traffic signal timing \cite{goodall2013traffic}.
+Feng et al. presented a real-time adaptive signal phase allocation algorithm using connected vehicle data, which optimizes the phase sequence and duration by solving a two-level optimization problem \cite{feng2015real}.
+These signal control strategies can only partially improve the traffic flow if all approaches to the intersection are not equally congested, and they cannot eliminate the stop delay of vehicles at intersections.
+Recently, several studies have started to focus on methods without using traffic signals for intersection coordination.